Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Profinite detection of exceptional Dehn fillings

 \section{Profinite detection of exceptional Dehn fillings}

-In this section, we focus on cusped hyperbolic 3-manifolds.
+In this section, we focus on general cusped hyperbolic 3-manifolds.
 Let $M$ be a finite-volume hyperbolic 3-manifold with cusps.
-It is known that most Dehn fillings of $M$ are also hyperbolic \cite[Theorem 5.8.2]{Thurston}.
+By Thurston's theorem \cite[Theorem 5.8.2]{Thurston}, most Dehn fillings of $M$ are also hyperbolic.
 A Dehn filling $M_{(c_i)}$ is called {\em exceptional} if $M_{(c_i)}$ is not a finite-volume hyperbolic 3-manifold.

 In practice, we usually consider Dehn fillings on one particular boundary component $\partial_{i_0}M$ of $M$, and we denote